cs50/compare50/docs/source/index.rst

 Installation
 ************

-First make sure you have Python 3.6 or higher installed.
+First make sure Python 3.6 or higher is installed.
 You can download Python |download_python|.

 .. |download_python| raw:: html